EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

   <li>Gradient Boosting</li>
   <li>Random Forest</li>
  </ul>
 classifiers.
+All classifiers will be used with their base settings.<br><br>
 Also, we'll employ <a href=https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html>KFold</a> to get average model scores, use the classifiers to make predictions and then create <a href=https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html>confusion matrices</a> to visualize prediction results.<br><br>
 Let's start.
 <h2>Analysis</h2>
 <h3>Preparations</h3>